Traversing combinatorial 0/1-polytopes via optimization: Introduction

 \subsubsection{Vertex enumeration of 0/1-polytopes}

 The \defi{vertex enumeration problem} for polytopes is fundamental in discrete and computational geometry; see the surveys~\cite{MR571811} and~\cite{MR716120}, and the more recent work~\cite{MR1134355,MR2503771,MR2823189,MR4078802}.\footnote{Throughout this paper we use the term `generation' instead of `enumeration', but since `vertex enumeration' is a standard term in the polytope community, we stick to it here.} Given a linear system $Ax\leq b$ of inequalities, where $A\in \mathbb{R}^{m\times n}$ and $b\in\mathbb{R}^m$, the problem is to generate all vertices of the polytope $P:=\{x\in\mathbb{R}^n\mid Ax\leq b\}$.
 For general polytopes, this problem can be solved by the \emph{double description method}~\cite{MR0060202}, or by the \emph{reverse search method} due Avis and Fukuda~\cite{MR1174359}, with its subsequent improvement~\cite{MR1785299}.
 For the special case where $P$ is a 0/1-polytope, i.e., all vertex coordinates are from~$\{0,1\}$, Bussieck and L\"ubbecke~\cite{MR1659922} described an algorithm for generating the vertices of~$P$ with delay~$\cO(t_{\upright{LP}}\,n)$, where $t_{\upright{LP}}$ is the time needed to solve the linear program (LP) $\min\{w\cdot x\mid Ax\leq b\}$.
 Furthermore, the space required by their algorithm is the space needed to solve the~LP.
+Their approach is an instance of the flashlight search or binary partition method~\cite{MR401486}.
 Behle and Eisenbrand~\cite{DBLP:conf/alenex/BehleE07} described an algorithm for vertex enumeration of 0/1-polytopes that uses binary decision diagrams, which performs well in practice, but requires exponential space in the worst case.

 Algorithm~P improves upon Bussieck and L\"ubbecke's algorithm in that the delay is reduced from~$\cO(t_{\upright{LP}}\,n)$ to~$\cO(t_{\upright{LP}}\log n)$ per generated vertex (Corollary~\ref{cor:appl-poly}).
 As an additional feature, the vertices are visited in the order of a Hamilton path on the polytope's skeleton, whereas the earlier algorithm does not have this property.
 The space required by our algorithm is only the space needed to solve the~LP.
 We can also generate all vertices that are $c$-optimal w.r.t.\ some arbitrary integer-valued cost vector~$c\in\mathbb{Z}^n$, with delay~$\cO(t_{\upright{LP}}\poly(\log n))$ per vertex (Corollary~\ref{cor:appl-poly-c}).